Ichoui/Aurora/README.md

 ### Installation
 `npm i` for dependencies
 <br> Create a typescript file here `src/environments/keep.ts` and export a const named `API_KEY`
-<br>You will need an DarkSky API Key
+<br>You will need an DarkSky API Key (free up to 1000 calls/day, then 1€/10.000 calls)

 ### About